akhildevelops/rasa-chat-svelte/README.md

 # Rasa Svelte Chat App

-Connects to the Rasa ChatBot!
+Connects to the Rasa ChatBot at port 5005!

 ## Get started